-Our approach complements this tradition by attempting to measure normally unobservable preferences and then using such measures in subsequent contract design.
+We measure a normally unobservable preference parameter and then use such measures in subsequent contract design.
 Rather than examining whether existing contracts are optimal, we derive the optimal compensation scheme given a policy instrument (the interest rate), a policy objective (smooth provision of service), and the measures of preferences, and then experimentally test whether the optimized scheme improves performance.
-Our tailored contracts provide a proof-of-concept that structural preference estimates based on experimental procedures can assist the design of incentives.
-The evidence suggests potential value in extending such efforts to other domains, contracts forms, and policy objectives.
-This opens additional possibilities for managers or policymakers to improve incentives and increase worker performance.
+Our tailored contracts demonstrate that structural preference estimates based on experimental procedures can assist the design of incentives.